gregsadetsky/checkintopus/README.md

 ### TODO

+- add check if superuser with no token (i.e. admin user...) and don't error 500...
+- niceify admin by replacing 'django' title with octopass
+- Make sure that generated random color fruit is unique across last hour!
 - give rc admins admin access based on rc profile json? if info is there?
   - check email and company fields in rc_profile
   - add superuser flag to existing users